ras263/scala-capstone/Errors.md

       Label of failing property:
         Invalid predicted temperature at (53, -97): 4.999999999999999.
 Expected to be between 5.0 and 30.0.
     [Lost Points] 5
+---

-    [Test Description] [#4 - Data manipulation] average must return a grid whose predicted temperatures are the average of the known temperatures
+    |OLD|  [Test Description] [#4 - Data manipulation] average must return a grid whose predicted temperatures are the average of the known temperatures
     [Observed Error] GeneratorDrivenPropertyCheckFailedException was thrown during property evaluation.
      (ManipulationTest.scala:50)
       Falsified after 0 successful property evaluations.